Taiwan

 Award Profile

-Awards are available to pursue a full-time Master’s Degree in Chinese Language and Culture (Division of International Sinology) at National Tsing Hua University (NTHU).
+Awards are available to pursue a full-time Master’s degree in Chinese Language and Culture (Division of International Sinology) at National Tsing Hua University (NTHU).
 The program is taught in Mandarin.

 NTHU has been consistently ranked as one of the premier universities in East Asia and widely recognized as the best incubator for future leaders in industries as well as academics.
 In the 2022 QS World University Rankings, NTHU is ranked within the top 200 universities in the world and the top 50 universities in Asia.
 NTHU has educated a wide range of notable alumni, including Nobel Prize laureates Chen-Ning Yang, Tsung-Dao Lee, and Yuan-Tseh Lee.
 Students from over 40 countries have chosen NTHU for its distinguished faculty, cutting-edge research, and world-class facilities.